calderdale wind farm

 17. How will Calderdale Wind Farm be connected to the Grid?

+A grid connection at Padiham is no longer being considered.
+No decision has been taken about which connection option the Project will use.
 The grid connection and associated infrastructure would be subject to a separate planning application to the wind farm.

 18. When will a planning application be submitted?